timmo-nhn/XcaDocumentSource/Docs/Oids.md

 >**Note:** For OIDs to effectively work, there must be some level of governance when creating and managing OIDs.
 Norsk helsenett (NHN) should have a comprehensive overview of the OIDs related to PHR.
 NHN should be informed of the OID of a new document source.

-OID (Object Identifiers) are unique identifiers for objects or things. **Anything can have an OID, and an OID is nothing more than a set of numbers and dots (.) which make up a hierarchical structure**.
+OID (Object Identifiers) are unique identifiers for objects or things. **Anything can have an OID.
+In practice, OIDs are simply a set of numbers and dots (.) which make up a hierarchical structure**.
 In PHR, OIDs are used to unambiguously identify a system or facility.
 The OIDs might get translated by the systems into the actual URL, which means the URL can change, but the OID stays the same.
 OIDs are also used in logging.
 OIDs have a "tree/path"-like structure, and can be represented by its numerical or text variant.
 More about OIDs on [NHN's Developer portal ↗](https://utviklerportal.nhn.no/informasjonstjenester/pasientens-journaldokumenter-i-kjernejournal/mer-om-tjenesten/oider/) (In Norwegian).

 ### Governing Object Identifiers